George W. Bush shoe-throwing incident: Reaction

 A commentary in the North Korean newspaper Minju Chosun said Bush "deserved" the shoe throwing incident as a result of "failed policy in Iraq".

-Al-Zaidi has also been offered a six-door Mercedes, had a song written about him, had his incident reconstructed in an Afghan comedy sketch, and been offered the hand of a man's 20-year-old daughter in marriage.
+Al-Zaidi was also offered a six-door Mercedes, had a song written about him by Shaaban Abdel Rahim, had his incident reconstructed in an Afghan comedy sketch, and was offered the hand of a man's 20-year-old daughter in marriage.
 The young woman Amal Saad Gumaa said she likes the idea of being attached to a man she finds so honorable.

 On 29 December 2008, activists at the Iraqi consulate in Washington, D.C. delivered a petition calling for the release of al-Zaidi.
 "If he had wanted to hurt George Bush, he would have chosen a different weapon," a member of Code Pink said.
 "We want the Iraqi government and the world to know that there is a very good sentiment for him to be set free," said Nick Mottern, director of Consumers for Peace.

-The incident has inspired several online shoe-throwing games, including Sock and Awe.
+The incident inspired several online shoe-throwing games, including Sock and Awe.

-The Late Show with David Letterman "Great Moments in Presidential Speeches" segment included flying shoes aimed at other presidents (via digitally-altered stock footage).
+The Late Show with David Letterman "Great Moments in Presidential Speeches" segment included flying shoes aimed at other presidents (via digitally altered stock footage).